SwuduSusuwu/SubStack/posts/VirusAnalysis.md

 ```
 `less` [cxx/ClassResultList.hxx](https://github.com/SwuduSusuwu/SubStack/blob/trunk/cxx/ClassResultList.hxx)
 ```
-typedef decltype(Sha2(FileBytecode())) ResultListHash;
+typedef FileHash ResultListHash;
-typedef std::string ResultListSignature;
-/* Used `std::string` (versus `vector<char>`) because:
- * "If you are going to use the data in a string like fashon then you should opt for std::string as using a std::vector may confuse subsequent maintainers.
-If on the other hand most of the data manipulation looks like plain maths or vector like then a std::vector is more appropriate." -- https://stackoverflow.com/a/1556294/24473928
- * plus this class is used not just for executables, but also webpages (XML/XHTML) */ typedef FileBytecode ResultListBytecode;
-typedef struct ResultList { /* Lists of files (or pages) */
+typedef FileBytecode ResultListBytecode; /* Should have structure of FileBytecode, but is not just for files, can use for UTF8/webpages, so have a new type for this */ typedef FilePath ResultListSignature; /* TODO: `typedef ResultListBytecode ResultListSignature; ResultListSignature("string literal");` */ typedef struct ResultList { /* Lists of files (or pages) */
 	std::unordered_set<ResultListHash> hashes; /* Unique checksums of files (or pages), to avoid duplicates, plus to do fast checks for existance */ std::vector<ResultListSignature> signatures; /* Smallest substrings (or regexes, or Universal Resource Locator) unique to this, has uses close to `hashes` but can match if files have small differences */